Careers360 Logo

 Answer:

-It is true that not all the properties of the tissues are the constituents of the cells that they are made up of.
+Not all the properties of the tissues are indeed the constituents of the cells that they are made up of.
 The following statements show why this is true:

 • The muscle tissue can contract and relax, but the cells that it is made up of, might not be capable of carrying out such actions.